BACKGROUND

 Between 1978 and 2019 CEO compensation has grown 940% while typical worker compensation has risen by only 12% during this same time, which is often perceived as obscene by many members of the "rank and file."
 In January 2023 a local multimedia client engaged me to review highly paid executive compensation particular to non-profits in metro Omaha.
 As validated by research from the Bureau of Labor Statistics (below), the average compensation for Chief Executive Officers in Omaha-Council Bluffs is $239,610.
 Therefore, one might "assume" compensation paid to the CEO of the Greater Omaha Chamber of Commerce is comparable, right?

 As validated by the Greater Omaha Chamber's IRS Form 990 (below), in 2019, compensation paid to the Chambers' Chief Executive Officer, David Brown, was 239% greater than the average annual compensation paid to CEOs in 2021 for metro Omaha-Council Bluffs?
 That's right, $812,171 versus $239,610.
 Is membership in the Greater Omaha Chamber truly a valid "benefit," providing return on the investment (ROI) for its members, or is the Chamber's CEO the biggest beneficiary?
+From 2018 to 2022 here's what the Chamber paid its CEO!

 Company